Youku: History

 Victor Koo was once an employee of Bain & Company, one of the most prominent management consulting firms in the world.

 In December 2018, the company announced a layoff of the president of the unit Yang Weidong due to his assistance to the police in investigation about the case of seeking economic benefits.

 The mobile app of Youku was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.

 According to Quest Mobile, Youku had 374 million monthly active users in December 2017, increasing to 448 million by December 2024.

-In its financial report for the quarter ending December 2023, Alibaba reported a $1.2 billion loss from Youku’s operations, which was written off in support of the streaming service.
+In its financial report for the quarter ending December 2023, Alibaba reported a $1.2 billion loss from Youku's operations, which was written off in support of the streaming service.
+By 2026 the results showed that Youku as a unit had improved materially from 2023's write-ff period.
+In 2025, Alibaba had indicated that Digital Media and Entertainment revenue rose 12% year over year, and the segment's adjusted EBITA turned positive in the March 2025 quarter, driven by Youku's profitability.
+In the first nine months of 2025, Youku Holdings reported online marketing solution billings of RMB 11.863 billion, up 35.3% over last year.
+Alibaba's FY2025 annual materials still list Youku as part of its Digital Media and Entertainment portfolio.
+Youku’s advertising revenue and content efficiency improved, narrowing losses overall.

 Merger

 On 12 March 2012, Youku and Tudou two of the biggest online video companies in China announced plans to merge, creating one of China's biggest video sites.
 Prior to the announcement of the merger, Youku was the #11 website in China, and Tudou was #14.
 The company's name was changed to Youku Tudou Inc. The chairman of the board is Victor Koo, the founder of Youku.
 The company had a stock listed on the NYSE, YOKU before being acquired by Alibaba Group on 6 November 2015.
 In December 2016 it reported it had 30 million subscribers.
+It was expected that the integration of subscription data from Youku-Tudou with Alibaba's buyer profiles would help the e-commerce company construct more specific customer profiles and enable better targeted advertising.